taro-git/BoxScoreARC/README.md

 # About BoxScoreARC
-This code is source of the application that provide NBA game's Box Score in Arbitrary Range of game Clock.
+This code is source of the application that provide NBA game's **Box Score in Arbitrary Range of game Clock**.
 User can specify any start and end point of the game clock and display the box score between them.

 # OSS